 4. The creators of Ghostbusters, released in 1984, tried to sue Price for stealing the idea of green slime.
 They dropped the lawsuit when he pointed out that he'd been sliming kids since 1979, so Ghostbusters must have stolen the idea from him.

 5. The child actors on the early shows didn't end up rich.
 Early Nickelodeon was low-budget and non-union, so they never got residuals.

-6. You Can't Do That on Television didn't allow parents on the set, which would now be in violation of AFTRA (American Federation of Television and Radio Artists) laws.
+6. You Can't Do That on Television didn't allow parents on the set.
 The kids weren't allowed to take scripts home, either.